 Of important note, Loretto is also a borough of artists.
 Loretto has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Loretto’s character.

-Overall, Loretto’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Loretto’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents of the borough have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 13.46 minutes getting to work every day.